openrewrite/rewrite-kubernetes/README.md

 ### What is this?

-This project implements [Rewrite recipes](https://github.com/openrewrite/rewrite) to performs Kubernetes hygiene and migration tasks.
+This project implements [Rewrite recipes](https://github.com/openrewrite/rewrite) to perform Kubernetes hygiene and migration tasks.